Gaussian Process-Gated Hierarchical Mixtures of Experts: Numerical Experiments

 \subsection{Large-Scale Data Sets}

-As we mentioned, the GPHMEs can be treated as weak learners and can provide interpretability for DGPs or more generally, Bayesian DNNs.
-We did not expect our model to perform better than DGPs but were only interested in using them to explain DGPs.
+The GPHMEs can be treated as weak learners and can provide interpretability for DGPs or more generally, Bayesian DNNs.
+We did not expect our model to perform better than DGPs but were only interested in using them to interpret DGPs.
 However, we were surprised that our model outperformed (at least slightly) the DGPs for most of the time.
 Moreover, one of the defining characteristics of our model is the ability to scale up to large data sets.

 We evaluated our model on two large-scale problems which go beyond the scale of data sets to which GPs and especially DGPs are typically applied.
 We first considered MNIST8M, which artificially extends the original MNIST data set to 8+ million observations.
 We trained this model using the same configuration described for standard MNIST with the height of trees as two but with the NIS-N setting.
 We obtained $99.30\%$ accuracy and 0.0372 MNLL on the test set.
 These results beat the DGP counterpart provided by \cite{cutajar2017random}.
 We would like to point out that the number of parameters in our model is less than that of the DGPs.
 Note that \cite{krauth2016autogp} recently obtained 99.11\% accuracy with the AutoGP framework with MNLL 0.033, while our model achieves the lowest MNLL 0.0328 with an accuracy of 99.24\%.